Pages from the book, "The Philosophy and Science of Health"--Dr.

 advice that promotes the progress of diabetes in their trusting supporters.

-For example, for years they heavily promoted exchange diets,4 which
+For example, for years they heavily promoted exchange diets,4 which are

-to use them quickly finds out.
+use them quickly finds out.
 They ridiculed the use of glycaemic tables,

 which are actually very helpful to the diabetic.
 They promoted the use